HJosephLee/flybaseR/README.md

 ```
 id.converter(x, symbols = F, bundle.size = 1000, DmelOnly = T, polite.access = 0, diehard.symbols = F, convert.into)
 Arguments
+```
+x

-x	- a vector.
-FlyBase IDs or names to be converted.
+> a vector.
+FlyBase IDs or names to be converted. symbols
-symbols	-Logical.
+> Logical.
 If TRUE, the output will be gene symbols, rather than FlyBase IDs.
-Default = F
+Default = F bundle.size
-bundle.size	- Numeric.
+> Numeric.
 The number of FlyBase IDs or symbols to be submitted to FlyBase at once.
 Default is 1,000 if there are less than 100 symbols; 100 if more than 1,000 symbols.
 Reduce the number down if Timeout error occurs.
+DmelOnly
-DmelOnly - Logical.
+> Logical.
 If TRUE, non-melanogaster gene IDs will be ignored.
-Default = T.
+Default = T. polite.access
-polite.access - Numeric.
+> Numeric.
 Intervals between FlyBase access for each bundle as seconds.
-Default = 0.
+Default = 0. diehard.symbols
-diehard.symbols- Logical.
+> Logical.
 If TRUE, ntervals between FlyBase access for each bundle as seconds.
-Default = 0.
+Default = 0. convert.into
-convert.into - "genes", "transcripts", or "polypeptides". "g", "t", or "p" is also possible.
+> "genes", "transcripts", or "polypeptides". "g", "t", or "p" is also possible.
 If missing, the IDs will be updated to the most recent IDs only.
-```

 Examples
 ```